OCHA-DAP/hdx-python-api/README.md

 4. Scroll down to the bottom of the profile page
 5. Copy the API key which will be of the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 6. Paste the API key into a text file
-7. Save the text file with filename ".hdxkey" in the current user's home directory
+7. Save the text file with filename `.hdxkey` in the current user's home directory

 ### Starting your Project

-To include the HDX Python library in your project, pip install the line below or add the following to your requirements.txt file:
+To include the HDX Python library in your project, pip install the line below or add the following to your `requirements.txt` file:

     git+git://github.com/mcarans/hdx-python-api.git#egg=hdx-python-api